-Microplastic (MP) are observed in most living environment and their concentrations are expected to increase in the coming decades, given the ongoing and in places increased production of synthetic polymer products.1 freshwater, seawater and organisms, including humans.
-Their occurrence and distribution are influenced by their characteristics and interaction with the environment, particle mobility and transport processes.10
+Microplastic (MP) are observed in most living environment and their concentrations are expected to increase in the coming decades, given the ongoing and in places increased production of synthetic polymer products.1 Authors review the status of the occurrence and transfer of MP in and between three of the Earth's subsystems - atmosphere, lithosphere and hydrosphere.
+Microplastics are observed in all possible environments from air, sediments, soils, freshwater, seawater and organisms, including humans.
+Their occurrence and distribution are influenced by their characteristics and interaction with the environment, particle mobility and transport processes.10 In the lithosphere, significant amounts of MP (PP, PE, PS, PET, PES) accumulate (25 particles/L in landfill sludge)11.